lalvarezguillen/monerod-node-vps/README.md

 The estimated cost of this setup is 3.01€/month, according to my Hetzner dashboard.

-Further configuration can be achieved via other environment variables.
-They're listed below
+Further configuration can be achieved via other environment variables (they're listed below), and through `hosts.yml` file (see `EXAMPLES.md` for reference)

 ### Environment variables reference